Turn RunPod's per-second GPU spend into a running cost

 - Does CostCompass store my RunPod key?

 - Not in any form it can use.
 Before the key leaves your device, your browser seals it with your vault password, and the only thing that reaches our servers is that sealed blob.
 We have no way to open it, because your vault password never leaves your browser.
-When it's time to read your usage, the key is unsealed in your browser and handed to a relay that forwards the one request to RunPod and is built not to log or keep it.
+When it's time to read your usage, the key is unsealed in your browser and handed to a relay that forwards the requests that refresh needs to RunPod and is built not to log or keep it.
 What sits in our database at rest is locked ciphertext, useless without your vault password.

-- Why use CostCompass instead of RunPod's console?
+- Why use CostCompass instead of RunPod's billing dashboard?

 About the author